-There are four types of Grade A maple syrup, but the first three are the grades typically sold for use in the home kitchen.
-The Very Dark & Strong is usually sent for more industrial food applications like an ingredient in a commercially made sauce.
+There are four types of Grade A Vermont maple syrup.
+The lightest three grades are typically sold for use in the home kitchen.
+While some love the darkest grade, it is often sent off to be used in commercial food applications like an ingredient in a sauce.

 - Amber & Rich